- City Programs

 Tourism Grant Program | Hotel/Motel Tax

 The City of Marysville receives Hotel/Motel tax funds annually.
 This tax is generated from overnight hotel stays within the Marysville city limits.
-There are four hotels in the City of Marysville that generate these funds.
+There are five hotels in the City of Marysville that generate these funds.
 The hotels are:

 - The Holiday Inn Express & Suites – located at 8606 36th Ave.
 NE, Marysville.
 Phone: (360) 530-1234